Home

 Air India

-Air India Airbus A310-300Air India's fleet includes Boeing 787-8 Dreamliner, Boeing 747-400, Boeing 777 and Airbus A319/A320/A321 aircraft flying to destinations across four continents extending from San Francisco in the west, Frankfurt in the north, Tokyo in the east and Melbourne in the south.
-Air India's total net revenue amounted to ₹ 198 billion during 2021-22 with a net loss of ₹ 96 bn.
-Air India carried approx. 6.2 passengers in 2020-21 compared to 22.1 million passengers in 2019-20.
-Air India carried 16.1 m passengers on domestic routes in 2019.
+Air India Airbus A310-300Air India's fleet includes Airbus A350, Boeing 787-8 Dreamliner, Boeing 777 and Airbus A319/A320/A321 aircraft flying to destinations across four continents extending from San Francisco in the west, Copenhagen in the north, Tokyo in the east and Melbourne in the south.
+Air India's total net revenue amounted to ₹ 198 billion during 2021-22 with a net loss of ₹ 96 b.
+Air India carried approx. 22.4 million (14.3 m and 8.1 m passengers on domestic and international services respectively) passengers in 2023.

 Above pic: An Air India Airbus A310-300 (no longer operated) at Hong Kong's Chek Lap Kok international airport.
 Air India now operates Boeing 787 aircraft to Hong Kong.
-Air India Boeing 777-337ER Reg.
-VT-ALO "Karnataka" taxiing at Frankfurt Airport - © Timir Mozumder

 Air India Express